xPloits3c/MetaByte/README.md

 - Duplicate removal for each data type
 - Save results to separate CSVs
 - Support for multiple modes (`email`, `phone`, `ip`, `url`, `all`)
-- Color interface for a more readable CLI experience

 ---